QuarkNerd/blog/hpowell/_posts/2015-03-20-ZeroMQ-Dirty-Intro.md

 ### Connection strings ###
 Once a socket has been created it needs to be bound or connected.
 To do this a string is passed in of the form "<i>transport</i>:<i>endpoint</i>".
 The transport can be any of the following values:
+* inproc
-- "inproc" : thread to thread within a single process
+  : thread to thread within a single process
+* ipc
-- "ipc" : inter-process communication (linux only and not available in any of the native ports as yet)
+  : inter-process communication (linux only and not available in any of the native ports as yet)
+* tcp
-- "tcp" : box to box communication and inter-process when "ipc" isn't available
+  : box to box communication and inter-process when "ipc" isn't available
+* epgm, pgm
-- "epgm", "pgm" : multicast protocols that make my head hurt, the guide has more information if you really want to use these Once you've decided on a transport you need to define an endpoint as follows:
+  : multicast protocols that make my head hurt, the guide has more information if you really want to use these

+Once you've decided on a transport you need to define an endpoint as follows:
+* inproc
-- "inproc" : unique (enough) ascii string
+  : unique (enough) ascii string
+* ipc
-- "ipc" : unique (enough) ascii string (usually postfixed with ".ipc")
+  : unique (enough) ascii string (usually postfixed with ".ipc")
+* tcp
-- "tcp" : internet address and port number
+  : internet address and port number
 So in our first example we used thread to thread communication (inproc) through the "HelloWorld" endpoint.

 ### Publish - Subscribe ###
 What if you wanted to publish a stream of data and allow any number of clients to consume that stream.
 Well, ZeroMQ has a pattern for that using publish and subscribe sockets.
 In this example we'll break the client and server out into separate processes.
-This will allow us to show off the ability of ZeroMQ to communicate across languages so we'll write the server in Java and the Client in C#.
+This will allow us to show off the ability of ZeroMQ to communicate across languages so we'll write the server in Java and the client in C#.

 ![Publish/Subscribe messaging]({{ site.baseurl }}/blog/hpowell/assets/PUB-SUB.png)